emilylabram/blog/posts/2021-03-24-power-and-privilege.md

 ## 5. Encourage playfulness

 When I used to plan and run workshops alone, I would make jokes to liven up the atmosphere.
 These often fell flat so I gave up and kept things serious.
-What I didn't realise was that making workshops empowering is the key to having fun.
+What I didn't realise was that empowering everyone is what makes playfulness possible.

 These days, I make space for silliness throughout the process.